 How to Model Healthy Habits for Your Kids

 Verbalize the benefits of different food.
-Kids seem to have strong listening skills when it comes to superpowers, so why not explain the superpowers associate with different foods?
-I love this chart below from Kids Eat in Color that helps kids (and parents!) understand how different colored foods help our body and also how to talk about it.
+Kids seem to have strong listening skills when it comes to superpowers, so why not explain the superpowers associated with different foods?
+I love this chart below from Kids Eat in Color that helps kids (and parents!) understand how different colored foods help our bodies and also how to talk about it.

 Making changes and sticking to them is the crux for most of us when making a healthy change.
 So that is why the bulk of the work that I do with my coaching clients is habit-focused.
 By identifying what habits are not serving your health and fitness goals, you can then deal with them.

 Comment below and let me know what one small change you plan to make!